Preparing For The Program

 If you wish to send some of your things ahead of time you may use the address of the Institute.
 Allow six to eight weeks for surface mail.
 Unless you are willing to pay heavy customs, do not specify the contents or exact value of the contents.
 Instead write “Used Clothing” or “Candy,” etc. No medicine, not even aspirin, should be specified.
 The same procedure applies for Christmas or birthday packages sent by your family.
 The custom formalities at UPS are somewhat complicated, thus regular mail is preferable.
 Unless the content of the package is extremely valuable, do not insure it.
 It is very difficult to pick up insured packages and impossible for anyone but yourself to do so.

 You will learn your exact address as soon as you arrive in Munich.
 Most students choose to purchase a mobile phone once in Munich.
 If you wish to give friends and family an address before you leave, give them the address of the institute.
 This address can be used as a mailing address for packages throughout the entire year.
 Expect airmail to take up to two weeks.

 You are responsible for making your own travel arrangements to and from Munich.
 The program in Munich begins on September 2, 2014.
 You may arrive between August 30-September 1.
 The program director will send you an email in May 2014 to ask for your arrival date.
 A program assistant will pick you up when you arrive.
 If you plan to arrive before August 30, you will need to make your own arrangements.

 International Student ID

 The International Student ID is extremely useful.
 It gives you discounts on travel, museums, cultural events such as theater tickets, and historical sites.
 You will find it easily pays for itself during the program.
-The cost is $20 and it can be purchased through the Overseas & Off- Campus Programs Office at Lewis and Clark College or through a travel agent.
+The cost is $20 and it can be purchased through the Overseas & Off- Campus Programs Office at Lewis & Clark College or through a travel agent.